America's Most Horrific Pizza Has 10 Washington Locations

 According to a Google search, there are 10 Chuck E. Cheese locations in Washington.
 How bad can it be?
 Really?

 Pizza rankings mean nothing to me.
 I love ALL pizza.
 Homemade, take & bake, restaurant-style.
 You have your favorites.
 We all do.
 I am curious though.
 What's YOUR favorite?
-Check out some Tri-Cities favorites.
+Check out Tri-Cities favorite pizza places.

 From coast to coast: The 20 best regional fast-food chains to try